nanolith/minunit/README.md

 ===========

 By default, libmintest provides a test runner that executes tests from the console.
+This test runner is forked, so if a test crashes, the console will report a crash.
 This test runner assumes an ANSI compatible console.
 This assumption can be overridden as described in the next paragraph.
 In future versions of this library, it will be possible to substitute in an alternative test runner so that tests can be run from a GUI, in an embedded context, or via some other user-defined mechanism.

 ANSI colors can be disabled by redirecting standard input or standard output to a non-terminal device.
 For instance, redirecting standard output to a file will